History of Quebec: Quiet Revolution (1960–1980)

 In 1960, the Liberal Party of Quebec was brought to power with a two-seat majority, having campaigned with the slogan "C'est l'temps qu'ça change" ("Its time for things to change").
 This new Jean Lesage government had the "team of thunder": René Lévesque, Paul Gérin-Lajoie, Georges-Émile Lapalme and Marie-Claire Kirkland-Casgrain.
 This government made many reforms in the fields of social policy, education, health and economic development.
 It also created the Caisse de dépôt et placement du Québec, Labour Code, Ministry of Social Affairs, Ministry of Education, Office québécois de la langue française, Régie des rentes and Société générale de financement.

 The Quiet Revolution was particularly characterized by the 1962 Liberal Party's slogan "Maîtres chez nous" ("Masters in our own house"), which, to the Anglo-American conglomerates that dominated the economy and natural resources of Quebec, announced a collective will for freedom of the French-Canadian people.

-During the Quiet Revolution, the government of Quebec invested heavily in the province's industries.
-A large component of this was nationalizing some predominant industries into state run business, for example Hydro-Québec, in an attempt to modernize the economy and to encourage the development of francophone businesses.
-It was during this period that the government established the Caisse de dépôt et placement du Québec, the Régie des rentes and the Société générale de financement to promote the development of the industries in Quebec.
-In 1961, the Conseil d’orientation économique was established to promote economic growth of the regions of Quebec, growth which was once heavily funded by the Government of Canada.

 Confrontations between the lower clergy and the laity began.
 As a result, state institutions began to deliver services without the assistance of the church, and many parts of civil society began to be more secular.
 During the Second Vatican Council, the reform of Quebec's institutions was overseen and supported by the Holy See.
 In 1963, Pope John XXIII proclaimed the encyclical Pacem in Terris, establishing human rights.
 In 1964, the Lumen Gentium confirmed that the laity had a particular role in the "management of temporal things".

-In 1964, British Columbia lent Quebec $100 million.